srtucker22/glipchat/README.md

 ### Deployment Notes:

 To deploy to a remote server, consider using a package like <a href="https://github.com/arunoda/meteor-up">Meteor Up</a>

+### Android Cordova Notes:

+In order to run video conferencing on quasar as a cordova app, you will to have the latest version of Android Studio installed and **you will need to use an actual Android device** (currently tested with devices 4.3+).
+Plug in your device to your computer via USB and run

+<code>meteor run android-device -p {local port} --settings settings.json</code>

+In order to use Google auth, you will need to run the application from a live mobiles server (see <a href="https://github.com/meteor/meteor/wiki/OAuth-for-mobile-Meteor-clients">OAuth for Mobile Meteor Clients</a> for details).
+To do this, first deploy your meteor application to a live server.

+(e.g. <code>meteor deploy {your-server-url} --settings settings.json</code>)

+Once the app is successfully deployed, run:

+<code>meteor run android-device --mobile-server {your-server-url} --settings settings.json</code>

+nice additional flags might be:
+<code>--verbose
+--production</code>

+**The mobile UI is currently super slow.
+Any suggestions or contributions really appreciated here!**

 ### Electron Notes: